Web SDK Integration

 </html>

-Let's see what's happening in the code sample above (JavaScript Tab):
+Here's what's happening in the code sample above:

-• Line 6: ReadyRemit code snippet, it mostly works as a helper to communicate back and forth with the ReadyRemit SDK loaded in the iframe
+• Line 6: The ReadyRemit code snippet functions as a helper to facilitate communication between your application and the ReadyRemit SDK loaded in the iframe.

-• Line 15: Iframe to load the ReadyRemit SDK.
-The iframe must have an id attribute with the value "readyremit-iframe".
+• Line 15: The iframe that loads the ReadyRemit SDK.
+The iframe must have an id attribute set to "readyremit-iframe".

-• Line 17: The ReadyRemit iframe URL is defined based on the environment (Sandbox or Production) and is the same as the one that was replaced earlier in the provided script.
+• Line 17: The ReadyRemit iframe URL is defined based on the environment (Sandbox or Production) and matches the URL provided in the script.

-• Lines 25: This value will be provided by ReadyRemit tech support when onboarding.
+• Line 25: This value will be provided by ReadyRemit technical support during onboarding.

-• Lines 26: This is a string containing encrypted resources.
-These should be encrypted in the customer backend and provided to the frontend to initialize the iframe.
-Tech support will provide examples as to how to encrypt this and which resources to include.
+• Line 26: This is a string containing encrypted resources that should be encrypted in your backend and provided to the frontend to initialize the iframe.
+Technical support will provide examples of how to encrypt this data and which resources to include.

-• Lines 27: Initialize the ReadyRemit iframe.
-Parameter descriptions can be found in the spec below.
+• Line 27: Initializes the ReadyRemit iframe.
+Parameter descriptions can be found in the specification below.

-• Line 40: This is your custom callback function.
-This callback is fired from the iframe when the user completes the transfer flow and wants to submit the transfer.
+• Line 40: This is your custom callback function that fires from the iframe when the user completes the transfer flow and wants to submit the transfer.
 For security purposes, the iframe does not complete the transfer but relies on your server to make the final API call to the ReadyRemit API.
 For more information, see Step 6 in the C2C via SDK guide.
-Here you'll receive an eventPayload that contains transfer and language.
+Here you'll receive an eventPayload containing transfer and language data.

-• Line 48: When you call your backend to complete the transfer on your side, you will also need to send the encrypted resources (Line 26) so that you can call the ReadyRemit Api from your backend.
+• Line 48: When calling your backend to complete the transfer, you'll also need to send the encrypted resources (Line 26) so your backend can call the ReadyRemit API.

-• Line 52: Once your server has completed the transfer with the ReadyRemit API, it will receive a Transfer ID in response.
-Here, we will post a message back to the iframe with the ID of the completed transfer.
+• Line 52: Once your server completes the transfer with the ReadyRemit API, it will receive a Transfer ID in response.
+Here, we post a message back to the iframe with the ID of the completed transfer.

 ❗️